reversefold/factorio-belt-balancers/README.md

 # Bonus Balancers

 Here are a few of the larger balancers I've built on the ideas laid out above.
 These are all built with express (blue) belts as the longer underground belt length makes them a lot simpler.

+I've found that up to an 8x8 balancer there is some manual routing that needs to be done to get the belts into the right places as the size is more limited, but from 16x16 and up you can reuse the basic blueprint in multiple stages to get the output belts of the two smaller balancers interleaved to send them through a set of Splitters to get the final balanced output.

 An 8x8 balancer: